Pathoschild/SMAPI-ModTranslationClassBuilder/README.md

    ```c#
    I18n.Init(helper.Translation);
    ```
-3. If needed, click _Build > Rebuild Solution_ to regenerate the `I18n` class.

 That's it!
 Now you can immediately use `I18n` anywhere in your mod code.
-The class will be updated whenever you rebuild the project.
+The class will be updated automatically whenever your `i18n/default.json` file changes.

 ### Conventions
-* The class uses your assembly name as the default namespace; so if your mod project is `YourMod`, then the generated file will be `YourMod.I18n`.
-You can [change that](#customization) if needed.
+* The class uses your project's root namespace by default (you can [change that](#customization) if needed).
 * Translation keys are converted to CamelCase, with `.` changed to `_` to help group categories.

   For example: